9:00 - 11:40 and 1:00 - 2:55 Open for 4th & 5th Grade Lunch Recess:

 I will be doing my very best to get (or keep) students “hooked on reading” by recommending specific reading materials to each individual.

-I will be adding new titles this year of the latest and most exciting new books for our readers, including quality non-fiction specifically selected to help meet the Common Core requirements.
+New titles will be added this year of the latest and most exciting new books for our readers, including quality non-fiction specifically selected to help meet the Common Core requirements.

 Students will be learning library skills appropriate to their grade level through fun activities.